oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/introduction/architecture.md

 {{< img "Inside a container" "images/inside-a-container.png" >}}

 The Domain specifies a container image, defaulting to `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.
 All containers running WebLogic Server use this same image.
 Depending on the use case, this image could contain the WebLogic Server product binaries or also include the domain directory.
-For detailed information about domain images, see [WebLogic Server images]({{< relref "/userguide/base-images/_index.md" >}}).
+For detailed information about domain images, see [WebLogic images]({{< relref "/userguide/base-images/_index.md" >}}).
 {{% notice note %}}
 During a rolling event caused by a change to the Domain's `image` field, containers will be using a mix of the updated value of the `image` field and its previous value.
 {{% /notice %}}